Updated: 2nd March 2021

 We explain what business rescue options are available to you as the business owner, and it is you as the director who stays in control and decides what route to take.
 It makes no sense for our client directors to feel pressured into something that they believe does not favour them.

 An insolvent company is defined as one which is unable to meet its financial obligations as and when they fall due and/or when its liabilities outstrip its assets.
 According to the Insolvency Act of 1986, there are two main areas which must be analysed.
 If the company has a problem with cash flow and the books are in arrears, UK law defines this as insolvent trading.

 If money owed to the company exceeds its creditors, an investigation would show that there was no intent to act irresponsibly.
-On the other hand, a company that simply cannot and will never be able to pay its creditors in a timely manner may well be found guilty of wrongful trading.
+On the other hand, a company that simply cannot and will never be able to pay its creditors may well be found guilty of wrongful trading should the directors carry on regardless.
 Wrongful trading is a serious offence because the directors know their company is insolvent and have no plans of how they will pay their creditors.
 It is unacceptable for directors to continue trading knowing they are worsening the position of their creditors - and building further debt - and this situation will not be well received in any investigation.

 Here again, there may be a fine line between wrongful trading and insolvent trading.
 If the financial difficulties can be determined as temporary, or temporary in the eyes of the director, then it is probably not unlawful.
 Wrongful trading, on the other hand, has statutory rules and regulations and it is indeed unlawful to trade if there is no hope of recovery.
 This is where Real Business Rescue provide the support and advice needed during these times.
 There is legislation which governs wrongful trading and the penalties can be harsh.

 We are often asked this question and the answer is always a resounding YES!
 Directors can be penalised and held accountable for losses sustained if wrongful trading is proved.